Jonathan2251/lbd/source/llvmstructure.rst

 .. [#u-note] The only difference between ADDu instruction and the ADD instruction is that the ADDU instruction never causes an Integer Overflow exception.
 SUBu and SUB is similar.

-.. [#cond-note] Conditions include the following comparisons: >, >=, ==, !=, <=, <.
+.. [#cond-note] CMP is signed-compare while CMPu is unsigned.
+Conditions include the following comparisons: >, >=, ==, !=, <=, <.
 SW is actually set by the subtraction of the two register operands, and the flags indicate which conditions are present.

 .. [#sra-note] Rb '>> Cx, Rb '>> Rc: Shift with signed bit remain.